joakim/kay/ideas.md

 ## Pure OOP + Pure FP?

 Extremes are not beneficial.
 Some aspects of a program may be best modelled using object-oriented thinking, while other aspects are best handled using functional programming principles.
-Structuring a project as discrete cells (objects), interacting by sending immutable data (values), and internally processing that data using functions, may be the best of both worlds?
-Especially for learning?
+Structuring a project as discrete cells (objects), interacting by sending messages with immutable data (values), and internally processing data using pure functions, may be the best of both worlds?

 Some benefits of objects:
 easy to understand, almost real/tangible, great fit for graphical programming such as GUIs or games, great fit for entities on a network, etc.